-5.1 Attendance
+4.1 Attendance

-In the case of a few modules the final result is partly dependent on a student's active contribution during classes.
-In such cases of compulsory attendance (at least ten out of twelve or a comparable number of classes to allow for unforeseen illness or absence) this is clearly stated in the Brightspace pages of the course/s in question.
-If a student fails to attend the minimum number of times, he is not awarded any credits for the module.
+In some modules, the final result is partly dependent on a student's active contribution during classes.
+If a student fails to attend the minimum number of times, they will not be awarded any credits for the module.

 Students are expected to be on time for classes.
-If a student comes to class late, the lecturer concerned may refuse him/her entry.
+If a student comes to class late, the lecturer concerned may refuse their entry.

-5.2 Source Referencing & papers
+4.2 Source Referencing

-During your studies at M&O you are expected to use the documentation style of the American Psychological Association (APA).
-These rules, known as APA style, are laid down in a student manual, which is published on the university student portal.
+During your studies at THUAS, you are expected to use the documentation style of the American Psychological Association (APA).
 All essays and assignments should have in-text references and a separate reference list.
-An essay and/or assignment without correct referencing will not be marked and will be referred to the Exam Board.
+An essay and/or assignment without correct referencing will not be marked.